Canon 6D Mark II vs Panasonic G80

 |Sony A7 III« »||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y||Sony A7 III|

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Panasonic G80 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 6D Mark II: